cstBipBop/MGSV-dictionary-generator/README.md

 ### this:dictionaryAttack()

-  Generated entry format needs to be manually adjusted, similarly to e:bruteForce().
+  Generated entry format needs to be manually adjusted, similarly to this:bruteForce().
 For best performance, comment out letter unused letter vars in while loop. a,b,c hold random line selections from the selected attack dictionary.